IMCC3 FOCUS GROUPS

 Understanding Audiences: How can Research into Public Perceptions of the Sea Support Marine Conservation?

-Rebecca Jefferson of Plymouth University, Emma McKinley of the University of Chichester
+Rebecca Jefferson of RSPB Centre for Conservation Science, Emma McKinley of the University of Chichester

 This focus group will follow on from a symposium which provides a background of research into public perceptions of the sea, discussing research findings and their application to marine conservation.
 Additionally, presenters will highlight gaps in our understanding of public perceptions of the sea, and questions of how this research can be used more effectively to support marine science: specifically how we can make this science matter.
 The aim of the focus group is to bring together an international audience of academics and practitioners, to discuss pertinent questions and move forwards the agenda on how to best use research into public perceptions of the sea to achieve marine conservation outcomes.
 The focus group will look at improving the application of this research to marine conservation through discussing four of questions: (1) What are the priorities for future research on public perceptions of the sea?
 (2) How can public perceptions research be made most accessible to practitioners and policymakers?
 (3) How can connections be fostered between researchers to support cohesion in the research, and practitioners to encourage application of this research to marine conservation?
 (4) What is our baseline of public perceptions?
 By discussing these questions, the participants will investigate how public perception research can be made most relevant to marine conservation, and what capacity is needed to ensure that this research can have an impact.

 *This focus group follows-up to the symposium: Understanding audiences: How research into public perceptions of the sea can support marine conservation (Dochart A Room: 11am-1pm)

 A Discussion of the Needs for Modeling and Assessment to Understand Whale-Watching Impacts

 - FG65: Friday, 15 August Evening Focus Group (5:30-7:30pm)